mkobuolys/dartpad-workshop-segmented-state/src/handle_shape_data/instructions.md

 }
 ```

-Now you can run the code to see how the success state is handled in UI.
-However, the loaded shape pops on the screen without any indication of data loading.
-Thus, let's handle the _loading_ state next!
+Run the code to see how the _success_ state is handled in UI.
+Notice that the loaded shape pops on the screen without any indication of data loading.
+Thus, you will handle the _loading_ state next!